Abbaskhurram255/movie-app/README.md

 ## Libraries and Technologies

-- Accesses The Movie Database (TMDb) API for movie related data
+- Accesses The Movie Database (TMDb) API for movie-related data
 - Uses React, React Hooks
 - Components, props and state
 - Uses Axios for data fetching, included in a custom React Hook